gofiber/fiber/docs/context.md

 # Context

-The ctx object represents the HTTP request and response and has methods for the request query string, parameters, body, HTTP headers, and so on.
-In this documentation and by convention, the context is always referred to as c but its actual name is determined by the parameters to the callback function in which you’re working.
+The `Ctx` struct represents the HTTP request and response and has methods for the request query string, parameters, body, HTTP headers, and so on.
+In this documentation and by convention, the context is always referred to as `c` but its actual name is determined by the parameters to the callback function in which you’re working.

 #### Accepts

-Checks if the specified content types are acceptable, based on the request’s Accept HTTP header field.
+Checks if the specified content types are acceptable, based on the request’s `Accept HTTP header` field.
 You can use an extention or content-type format

 ```go
 // Function signature